jedijkq/7dU_Seed/README.md

 All CSVs share the schema: α, ξ, σ, λ̃₁, λ₁^(phys), Δ, status

 Software environment: Python 3.12 + NumPy 1.26 + SciPy 1.13 (ARPACK)

+## Provenance & Verification

+All supplementary files in this directory were archived and hashed on November 6, 2025.
+Verification hashes are recorded in `sha256_manifest.txt`.

+Users may verify file integrity via:

+    sha256sum -c sha256_manifest.txt

+If all entries report “OK”, the dataset and pseudocode are verified as authentic and unmodified.